 Harry shrugged.
 ‘She’s a friend, I suppose.
 A teammate, really, but she stuck by me and tried to help.’

 ‘Don’t want her changing her mind and undoing everything she did.’
 Salazar nodded.
 ‘An equal, maybe?’

-The snake mimicked the motion, then stuck its tongue out alongside the inside of Salazar’s palm.
+The snake mimicked the motion and stuck its tongue out alongside the inside of Salazar’s palm.

-Salazar fidgeted, the itched at his palm.
+Salazar fidgeted, itching at his palm.
 ‘Wretched reptile.
-I wish I’d decided to make you part of the design of the frame of this painting instead of put you in here with me.
+I wish I’d decided to make you part of the design of the frame of this painting instead of putting you in here with me.
 You can’t even talk!’

 ‘The snake has to be smart enough.
 While I enchanted the painting to be a sort of copy of myself, this useless scaly worm is just paint and canvas charmed to act like a snake.’
 Salazar unwound it off his arm and draped it over his shoulders.
 ‘Grab that book off the shelves behind you.’

 Harry stared at the hundred or so books on the shelf.
 ‘Which book?
 The small one?’
 He squinted at the title.
 ‘A thousand snake puns?’